-The Artistic Discovery Contest is open to all high school students in the 21st District.
+The Congressional Art Competition is open to all high school students in the 21st District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 The following is a summary of the Congressional Art Competition rules: